ucsd-cse29/fa24/src/week2/index.md

 that reads from input from the first quiz, or the [programs from discussion](https://github.com/ucsd-cse29/fa24/blob/main/src/discussion/discussion_ARUNAN.c), are great starting points.

+(NOTE: Google docs will automatically turn typed ASCII quotes (",') to directional quotes (“,”), so be careful when copying quotes out of a google doc into code / test files.
+You can turn this off in Tools>Preferences>Use Smart Quotes)

 **Write down in notes**: When your group runs the tests on one another's implementations, what happens?
 Did your test find a bug in anyone else's implementation?
 Did someone else's test find a bug in yours?
 (Does this whole